Smooth morphism

 (iii) means that each geometric fiber of f is a nonsingular variety (if it is separated).
 Thus, intuitively speaking, a smooth morphism gives a flat family of nonsingular varieties.

 If S is the spectrum of an algebraically closed field and f is of finite type, then one recovers the definition of a nonsingular variety.

+A singular variety is called smoothable if it can be put in a flat family so that the nearby fibers are all smooth.
+Such a family is called a smoothning of the variety.

 Equivalent definitions

 There are many equivalent definitions of a smooth morphism.
 Let $f: X \to S$ be locally of finite presentation.
 Then the following are equivalent.